InfinityAlgo-Academy/LightHouse/docs/releasing.md

 ### Cadence

-We ship twice a month, on the Thursday before the 15th and the Thursday before 1st.
-These dates are added to the internal Lighthouse calendar.
+We ship once a month, on the Thursday before the 1st.
+While not necessary, followup minor/patch releases may be done if warranted.
+The planned ship dates are added to the internal Lighthouse calendar.

 ### Release manager

-Rather than a rotation, release manager is appointed.
-However if the appointed manager is absent, the next engineer in the following list owns it:
+Release manager is appointed, according to the list below.
+However, if the appointed manager is absent, the next engineer in line in the list would own it.

     bckenny, paulirish, patrickhulce